richard-ui/b_fitness_store/README.md

 - When using responsive websites for testing our application would crash and run a server error.
 With the help from the Slack community, I downloaded the Chrome extension for x-frame options.
 Therefore I could use the Responsinator tool and 'Am I Responsive'.

+- When I was trying to link the product

 # Testing

 ### User Testing for User Stories